literally-a-placeholder/exercise3/README.md

 - Sakoe-Chiba band can be helpful
 - Evaluation: mean average-precision

+## Competition ##
+The results from the competition (started on 21st of May, 2019) are located in the 'results_test' directory.

+Containing:
+- 'results.txt': sorted list for all keywords with sorted raw euclidean distances
+- 'results_norm.txt': sorted list for all users/writers with sorted normalized dissimilarity measures (to account for innate differences in distances for different lengths of signature data).
+This is the intended output.
+Only use the raw distances if problems occur with further analysis.

+To get the best results use the 'results_norm.txt' for precision/recall analysis of the system.

+Output format as specified in the lecture (see below under 'Expected Output').

 ## Run ##
 Clone the project and run the following command from the root folder to install all dependencies.